Thomas Bent: Early life

 Bent was born in Penrith, New South Wales the eldest of four sons and two daughters of James Bent, a hotel-keeper.
 He came to Melbourne with his parents in 1849.
-He went to school in the Melbourne suburb of Fitzroy, later becoming a market-gardener in East Brighton.
+He went to school in the Melbourne suburb of Fitzroy, later becoming a market-gardener in Brighton East.
 In 1861 he became a rate collector for the town council of Brighton, then a fast-growing suburb.
 He soon began buying and selling land in Brighton, and became a property developer in new areas fairly close by, such as Moorabbin.

 He developed a major new subdivision of Bentleigh, later named after himself, on the other side of Nepean Highway opposite Brighton.
 He was a member of both Brighton and Moorabbin town councils and was Mayor of Brighton nine times.

 State politics

 In 1871 Bent was elected to the Victorian Legislative Assembly for the district of Brighton, defeating the veteran liberal George Higinbotham "to the amazement of every one".
 He had no particular party loyalties and first held office in the Service government in 1880.
 He was Commissioner for Works and Railways in Sir Bryan O'Loghlen's government in 1881–1883, and used this position to extend the railway line from Caulfield to Cheltenham, thus enormously increasing the value of his own property developments.
 His lifelong reputation for corruption dates from this period.
 The exposure of Bent's dealings led to the defeat of O'Loghlen's government at the 1883 elections.

 After this debacle Bent spent 18 years on the backbench, concentrating on his property dealings.
 His fortunes suffered a reversal in 1888 when a bad investment in Ringwood caused the collapse of the Thomas Bent Land Co., but he soon recovered and became a leading player in the great Land Boom that reached its climax in 1890.
-For instance, in 1884 Bent purchased property in Exhibition Street for 1,488 pounds and on the same day resold it for 2,000 pounds.
+For instance, in 1884 Bent purchased property in Exhibition Street for £1,488 and on the same day resold it for £2,000.
 In 1892 he surprised his critics by being elected Speaker as part of a complex political deal.
 A newspaper asked: "Why is Speaker Bent the first commoner in the land?
 Because no-one commoner than Bent can be found."
 There was an element of snobbery in this.
 Bent was the first Victorian premier with a strong Australian accent, and was held in contempt by the Anglo-Scottish Melbourne establishment.

-In the severe crash that followed the boom Bent was almost bankrupted, with debts of 80,000 pounds.
+In the severe crash that followed the boom Bent was almost bankrupted, with debts of £80,000.
 He had transferred many of his assets to his wife's name and this saved him from bankruptcy.
 At the election which followed the fall of James Patterson's government, Bent was defeated at Brighton.
 His fate was sealed when The Age published letters Bent had written as Railways Minister in 1881, offering MPs railways lines in their electorates in exchange for their votes.